awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-vehicle-factory-reset-preparation.md

   + Burn the required custom Ubuntu ISO image to the FAT32 partition\.
   + Copy the required factory restore files to the NTFS partition of the USB drive\.

 Depending on the computer you use, specific tasks may differ from one operating system to another\.
-To illustrate, we present the step\-by\-step instructions to prepare the USB drive using a computer running Ubuntu \(the computer module of the AWS DeepRacer vehicle\) and also a computer running Windows\.
+We present step\-by\-step instructions to prepare your USB drive using Ubuntu \(via the computer module of the AWS DeepRacer vehicle\), MacOS, and Windows operating systems\.

- The instructions for using other Linux or Unix computers are similar to the Ubuntu instructions discussed below\.
-Just replace the `apt-get` commands with the corresponding commands supported by the other Linux or Unix system of your choosing\.
+The instructions for using other Linux or Unix computers are similar to the Ubuntu instructions discussed in the following section\.
+You need to replace the `apt-get` commands with the corresponding commands supported by the other Linux or Unix system that you choose to use instead\.

-Before starting, have the following items ready:
-+ One USB flash drive of at least 32 GB capacity\.
-+ Your AWS DeepRacer vehicle to restore the factory settings to\.
-+ A computer, when not using your AWS DeepRacer vehicle's compute module, to partition the USB drive and to make it bootable\.

-Choose one of the procedures below according to the type of your computer\.
+Choose one of the following procedures according to the type of computer you use\.

 ## Partition a USB Drive and Make it Bootable by Using an Ubuntu Computer<a name="deepracer-vehicle-factory-reset-preparation-ubuntu"></a>